Make a batch of these Healthy Oatmeal Chocolate Chip Cookies to share with the family. They’re a perfect dessert or special snack for kids and adults!

 - You can make the dough ahead of time if you prefer.
 Store it in a storage bag, with as much air removed as possible, in the fridge for up to 5 days.
 Let sit at room temperature for about 20-30 minutes before rolling into balls so it softens.

-- Gluten-free: Use gluten-free flour blend instead of the all-purpose flour.
+- Gluten-free: Use a gluten-free flour blend instead of the wheat flour.

 - Use all chocolate chips or a mix of chocolate chips and dried fruit.